morphed

 Prompt: "Coffee shop portrait, person looking out the window with hands wrapped around a mug, warm side light from window, reflections on glass, candid moment, Fujifilm X-T5 color science, warm and contemplative"

 For social media, the "effortless" look actually requires careful prompting.
-Specifying "candid" and referencing lifestyle or travel photography styles prevents the stiff, over-produced feel that screams "AI generated."
+Specifying "candid" and referencing lifestyle or travel photography styles prevents the stiff, over-produced feel that signals AI generation.
+For more social-media-focused prompts, see our Nano Banana social media prompts guide.

-Display Picture (DP) Prompts
+Display Picture (DP) and Avatar Prompts

 Prompt: "Tight crop portrait headshot, clean-shaven young man with defined jawline, simple solid dark blue background, centered composition, soft studio lighting, sharp focus on eyes, professional quality ID photo style but more flattering"